Tania-Akter645/gre-flashcard-app/README.md

 - 🌙 Dark mode interface
 - 🏁 Completion message when all words are reviewed
 - 🔀 Shuffle Mode (Toggle on/off)
+- ⏱️ 5-second auto countdown timer for each flashcard

 ---